 Dear Families & Community Members,

-The new school boundary plan will take effect fall 2019—when our two new schools open and sixth grade moves to middle school.
+The new school boundary plan took effect fall 2019—when our two new schools opened and sixth grade moved to middle school.

 Rose Clark and Aaron Garcia

 April 2017 | Community-led Capital Facilities Advisory Committee (CFAC) reconvenes after successful 2016 bond passage

 May 2017 | Lottery to refill CFAC membership

 June 2017-February 2018 | Members attend eight committee meetings to produce a set of draft boundaries for public review (March 2018)

 March - April 2018 | Feedback received from 600 survey responses and 10 community meetings throughout the district, including a Boundary Design Session open to public participation.